 Welcoming a relative stranger to live in your home with you can be daunting.
 That’s why at Agincare, we carefully match each of our clients with a live-in care worker based on personality, background, and likes and dislikes.

-This matching process isn’t done by a computer, it’s done by our highly-trained team of support staff.
+This matching process isn’t done by a computer, it’s done by our highly-trained team of support team.
 We’ll visit you at your home to discuss your needs and get to know you better.
 This makes sure we can find you the best possible match for you and your care worker.

 Not only will you receive daily support and care, you’ll also have the peace of mind that should you suddenly fall ill or have an accident, there is help right at hand.